The Irish loophole behind Apple's low tax bill

 Apple's annual reports show that over the past three years, Apple paid taxes worth 2 percent of its $74 billion in overseas income.

-Apple channels most of its overseas sales through three companies which are incorporated in Ireland but tax resident in no jurisdiction.
-U.S. rules that allow companies incorporated abroad not to pay U.S. taxes complement that arrangement.

-Apple tax head Phillip Bullock told the U.S. Senate Permanent Subcommittee on Investigations on Tuesday that one of these three subsidiaries, Apple Operations International (AOI), had not submitted a tax return anywhere for five years.
+AOI, along with Apple Sales International (ASI) and Apple Operations Europe, through which much of the group's overseas income flows, are all incorporated in Ireland but are not deemed to be tax resident there, Apple told the Senate subcommittee.

-All three were registered in Ireland in 1980 and reregistered as unlimited companies in 2006, which means under Irish law that they do not have to publish annual accounts, so the subcommittee's report was the first time the current structure had been publicly revealed.
+Apple designated the entities as unlimited companies, which means under Irish law that it does not have to publish annual accounts, so the subcommittee report was the first time the structure had been publicly revealed.

 Peter Vale, tax partner at accountants Grant Thornton in Dublin, said it was unusual for companies incorporated in Ireland not to be tax resident there - but it is legal.

-Apple relies for its tax benefits on contrasting approaches to determining tax residence in Ireland and the United States.
+Apple relies for its tax benefits on different approaches to determining tax residence in Ireland and the United States.

 The subcommittee said AOI and ASI held board meetings in the United States and most board members were based there.
 That means the units would not be deemed to have Irish management control, accountants said.